 Don’t you love free decor?
-Today I’m sharing how to forage for Sweet Gum Balls to make free Fall Craft Home Decor to enjoy this Fall and more Sweet Gum Ball Craft Ideas to make now.
+You are in luck if you have a Sweet Gum Ball Tree in your area.
+Today I’m sharing how to forage for Sweet Gum Balls to make free Fall Craft Home Decor to enjoy this Autumn.
+Plus, you can see more Sweet Gum Ball Craft Ideas to make now.

 This idea was sparked while searching the Magnolia website for fall decor.
 This season they have thistle stems for $10.00 each.
 I realized they look very similar to the Sweet Gum Balls that are currently falling around our property.

 So here is my version of the Magnolia fall decor trend.